Install and use the HubSpot VS Code extension

 Please note: only one file or folder can be watched at a time.
 To watch multiple files or folders simultaneously, you can instead watch the root directory or other parent directory.

-You'll then be prompted to confirm the deletion.
-Click Okay to confirm.
+• You'll then be prompted to confirm whether you want to delete it.
+Click Okay to confirm the deletion.delete-confirmation

 Create new files